adamschackart/AXLE3D/README.md

 ![Alt text](https://i.imgur.com/zijDoGg.png "Delta-V pause menu")

 An example first-person shooter game utilizing Mash3D, originally developed by Alex Holkner for PyWeek.
-Eventually, Pyglet will be replaced by PYXL as the windowing, input, and 2D font rendering solution.
+Eventually, Pyglet will be replaced by PYXL as the 2D font rendering solution.